estryker/coderclub/lessons/lesson9.md

-# Intro to web programming with HTML, Javascript, and Ruby
+# Classes and Objects in Ruby

+## Creating User Defined Types

+We've